 The Open Scholarship is available to graduates of Canadian universities who pursue graduate study in any discipline, in Canada or elsewhere.
 One Open Scholarship is awarded each year.
-The value has recently been approximately $8,500 but is subject to change.
-The Traveling Scholarship is available to graduates of Canadian universities who pursue graduate study in the United States or the United Kingdom in the areas of international relations or industrial relations.
-Recently four scholarships of $10,500 each have been awarded annually, but the number and the amount is subject to change.
+The value has recently been about $12,000 but it is subject to change.
+The Travelling Scholarship is available to graduates of Canadian universities who pursue graduate study in the United States or the United Kingdom in the areas of international relations or industrial relations.
+Recently four scholarships of $13,500 each have been awarded annually, but the number and the amount are subject to change.

 The awards will be based on high academic achievements (typically all A’s or very nearly so), personal qualities, and demonstrated aptitudes.
 Consideration will also be given to the applicant’s proposed program of study.

 Applications must be made to the Faculty of Graduate Studies of your home university*.
 This is the Canadian university from which you most recently graduated or at which you are currently enrolled.
 You may apply for both scholarships (Travelling, Open) with a single application if you meet the eligibility criteria for both.
 Please note that these scholarships are for the upcoming academic year (September 2024 to August 2025).

 * UBC Okanagan students: Please submit your complete application to the Faculty of Graduate and Postdoctoral Studies at the Vancouver campus (follow the application procedures outlined below).

 A complete application package (including references) must be submitted by 4:00 pm PT on 1 February 2024.
 Incomplete applications will not be considered.

 A complete application consists of the following:

 - The application form must be signed at the bottom of the page.

 - As indicated in the application form, Sheet A ('Supplementary information on academic achievements and experience')